“Borderless Behavior Analytics” is a MUST READ for understanding the next generation of predictive security analytics.

 - Jairo Orea- CISO, Kimberly-Clark.
 After appearing in our sneak preview section of the first edition, Orea expands on his topic of the challenges and solutions for addressing the complex requirements of hybrid cloud environment architecture.
 As well as the implications for emerging advanced security analytics requirements.
 His Triad (identity, data, and infrastructure) schema for optimized hybrid cloud architecture planning is an especially useful resource.
 Orea’s credentials as having been UnitedHealth Group’s Chief Information Security Architect, as well as continuing to serve as Chief Architect for the Trusted Cloud Initiative (Cloud Security Alliance), make this chapter a particularly authoritative read.

 - Jim Routh- CSO, Aetna.
 Since writing the Foreword for the first edition, Routh provides an in-depth view of model driven security.
 He includes insights to what he terms ‘unconventional controls’.
 Routh’s authority and subject matter expertise in the emerging world of advanced security is bolstered by his role as the chairman of NH-ISAC’s (National Health Information Sharing and Analysis Center) board.
 On top of that, Routh’s cutting-edge adoption of Aetna’s innovative security strategy was profiled in the Wall Street Journal.
-In his chapter, you’ll get in-depth insights into the realities behind this next wave of advanced security solutions.
+In his chapter, you’ll get in-depth insights into the realities behind this next generation of predictive security solutions.

 - William Scandrett- CISO, Allina Health.
 Scandrett shares his insights into the healthcare utilities of UEBA beyond security applications.
 Fortifying the prospect of the security solution being a beneficial part of the enterprises bottom line.
 It turns out that UEBA behavior monitoring can be applied to medical devices to establish their normal operational behavior.
 It can also be used for IT planning of appliances.
 As well as using UEBA’s baseline patterning to understand where devices should live and how they should operate in the network.
 As well, Scandrett shares his fascinating insights into Allina Health’s unique use case involving Super Bowl LII.
 In this case, Allina supports the healthcare services activities for the massive high-profile event.

-Borderless Behavior Analytics is a “MUST READ” for cyber security professionals
+Borderless Behavior Analytics is a “MUST READ” for cyber security professionals Understanding next gen predictive security

-In addition, Dan Lohrmann of GovTech magazine also had something to say: “I am going so far as to say this is a MUST READ for understanding the next generation of security solutions...”
+In addition, Dan Lohrmann of GovTech magazine also had something to say.
+“I am going so far as to say this is a MUST READ for understanding the next generation of security solutions...”

-It probably doesn’t get much better than that!
+That is to say it probably doesn’t get much better than that!
 We strive to provide in-depth insights in the new topics that continue to make this an invaluable read.
 But don’t take Lohrmann’s word for it.
 You should decide for yourself if the praise is worthy.